porsche-design-system/porsche-design-system/packages/storefront/src/pages/start-coding/gatsby.md

 ---

 ## Reproduce on your own
-To build your own application which is provided with the Porsche Design System follow these simple steps:
+To build your own application with the components of the Porsche Design System, follow these steps:

 * Get the Gatsby CLI
 ```